Welcome to today's edition of the Rush 24-7 podcast.

 There are some good ones.

-And that happened to maybe be better for the environment, although we maybe haven't found that yet since there are some concerns about different kinds of pollution from ethanol, and different concerns about the cost of props from you crops from using them for ethanol, and then having problems in third world countries where they can't get enough food, but will have plenty of gas and ethanol.
+Why not find fuels that make it easier for us to not depend on countries that hate us and want us dead and that happen to maybe be better for the environment, although we maybe haven't found that yet, since there are some concerns about different kinds of pollution from ethanol and different concerns about the cost of crops from using them for ethanol, and then having problems in third world countries where they can't get enough food,

 All kinds of things to be concerned about.

-Of course, here in the Motor City it can't go without saying, and it should be noted, as it has been across the country today, that Toyota is now the world's number one auto seller.
+Of course, here in the motor city, it can't go without saying, and it should be noted, as it has been across the country today, that Toyota is now the world's number one auto seller.

-That's the first time ever.
+That's the first time ever, ever, ever, ever.

-While the figures represent only quarterly sales results, they they do foreshadow a tough challenge for GM as it fights to hold on to its title as world's top automaker.
+While the figures represent only quarterly sales results, they do foreshadow a tough challenge for GM as it fights to hold on to its title as world's top automaker.

 That claim is staked on annual production figures.